dive/ing-to-ynab-json-converter/README.md

 # ing-to-ynab-json-converter
-Easily convert your ING JSON data with transaction for You Need A Budget compatible JSON
+Easily convert your ING JSON data with transaction for You Need A Budget compatible JSON (**OS X Automator Standalone App**)

 # How to use
 * download [Automator OS X App](https://github.com/dive/ing-to-ynab-json-converter/releases/download/1.2/ING.to.YNAB.JSON.Converter.app.zip);